Aleksandr175/warships/docs/ExpeditionProcess.md

 ### Expedition process

 We send fleet with expedition task.
+We don't need to select coordinates
 Fleet goes to unknown islands.

-After fleet arrives in the city it should wait for 10 minutes.
+After fleet arrives to unknown place and fleet should wait for 10 minutes.
 After that fleet gets 1 of 4 options and returns back to the original city.

 Fleet with that task can repeat its task if we set so while sending that fleet.